nate-maxwell/Maya_Shelf/README.md

 If a shelf exists with the given name, it will be emptied and filled with the items implemented in the custom shelf class.

+Naming your shelf is done by passing the name into the parent class constructor.

 You can create a shelf with the following code:
 ```python
 from mayashelf.shelves import CustomMayaShelf